swainechen/chenlab-training/websites/gis-aws/content/10-RecreateInstanceAMI/06-LaunchEC2Instance.md

 ![EC2ChooseInstancetype](/images/hpc-aws-parallelcluster-workshop/EC2ChooseInstanceType.png)

-6. On **Step 3** page, Configure Instance Details - leave the default settings, One aspect to note here is the **Subnet** field that can be configured to launch the instance in a specific **Availability Zone**.
+6. On **Step 3** page, Configure Instance Details - leave the default settings, one aspect to note here is the **Subnet** field that can be configured to launch the instance in a specific **Availability Zone**.
 Click on **Next: Add Storage** button at the bottom right corner .
 [Learn More](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/configuring-instance-metadata-service.html)

 ![EC2ChooseInstancetype](/images/hpc-aws-parallelcluster-workshop/EC2StepConfigureInstance.png)

-7. On **Step 4** page you have the ability to modify or add storage and disk drives to the instance.
+7. On **Step 4** page, you have the ability to modify or add storage and disk drives to the instance.
 For this lab, we will simply accept the storage defaults and click **Next: Add Tags**.

-**NOTE**: Take notice of the default selection of the **Delete on Termination** box checked - this indicates that if the machine is terminated the Root Volume associated with the Instance will be deleted, you need to uncheck this if you plan to store data on the root volume which you would want to access later.
+**NOTE**: Take note of the default selection of the **Delete on Termination** box checked - this indicates that if the machine is terminated the Root Volume associated with the Instance will be deleted, you need to uncheck this if you plan to store data on the root volume which you would want to access later.

 ![EC2ChooseInstancetype](/images/hpc-aws-parallelcluster-workshop/EC2AddStorage.png)